 The first step is a visit to the website of each AR company under evaluation.
 Each of these websites proves a valuable resource in understanding their capabilities in the following ways:

-As far as possible, we test the AR solutions listed in the agency’s portfolio.
+As we do when evaluating the top AI companies, we test the AR solutions listed in the agency’s portfolio.
 This means downloading the apps or visiting the sites mentioned and playing around with the AR features to experience firsthand how well these have been executed.

-The testimonials on an agency’s website are almost always complimentary in nature.
-For a more objective idea of how clients rate an agency’s final products, employees, and work culture, we also visit third-party review sites like Clutch and Glassdoor.
+The testimonials on an agency’s website are almost always complementary in nature.
+For a more accurate idea of how clients rate an agency’s final products, employees, and work culture, we also visit third-party review sites like Clutch and Glassdoor.

-The development of an AR app isn’t a simple process.
-It encompasses multiple operations, and a development company working with AR technology needs to adhere to certain best practices in every single one of these to ensure flawless project execution.
+AR production isn’t a simple process.
+It encompasses multiple operations, and top augmented reality companies adhere to certain practices in every single one of these to ensure flawless project execution.
 That’s why we’ve put together a breakdown of the range of services we look into, how, and why.

-However, before we dive into it, we should understand that unlike virtual reality companies — who create an entirely new world —the development of AR deals with adding digital elements to real surroundings.
+However, before we dive into it, we should understand that unlike virtual reality development companies — who create an entirely new world — augmented reality business deals with adding digital elements to real surroundings.
 There are certain specific areas in which a company working in AR needs to excel.

-We first evaluate the types of AR the companies in our list are proficient in.
+We first evaluate the types of technologies augmented reality companies in our list are proficient in.
 The main types of AR include the following:

-Also known as location-based or position-based augmented reality apps, these utilize a GPS, a compass, a gyroscope, or an accelerometer to provide data based on a user’s location and by predicting where the user is focusing.
-Based on the location-based data, the user gets to see certain AR content, which typically includes maps, directions, local business information, ads, and pop-ups.
+Also known as location-based or position-based AR apps, these utilize a GPS, a compass, a gyroscope, or an accelerometer to provide data based on a user’s location and by predicting where the user is focusing.
+The user gets to see certain AR content found on location-based data, which typically includes maps, directions, local business information, ads, and pop-ups.

 With the advanced location-based features in most smartphones, this type of AR has become extremely popular among AR companies.

 In this type of AR, the original view of an object is partially or fully superimposed by a newly augmented view of the same object.
-Object recognition plays a key role here, as the superimposition cannot take place if the original object isn’t recognized.
+Object recognition plays a key role here, as the superimposition cannot occur if the original object isn’t recognized.

-A common example is the IKEA AR furniture catalog.
-By downloading an app and scanning selected pages in their printed or digital catalog, users can place virtual IKEA furniture in their own home with the help of augmented reality.
+A typical example is the IKEA AR furniture catalog.
+By downloading an app and scanning selected pages in their printed or digital catalog, users can place virtual IKEA furniture in their homes with the help of augmented reality.

 Businesses now commonly use a combination of different types of AR to enhance the visual cues presented to consumers to encourage them to engage with their brands and products.
-Therefore, it’s essential that augmented reality development companies have proven expertise in all the main types of AR.
+Therefore, augmented reality development companies must have proven expertise in all the main types of AR.

 As mentioned above, AR deals with adding digital elements to real-world surroundings.
 Designing for AR involves three main factors:

-In augmented reality apps, the interface isn’t bound to a physical screen, but there are still area constraints.
-These constraints come from the user’s spatial considerations, which the designer needs to account for.
+In AR apps, the interface isn’t bound to a physical screen, but there are still area constraints.
+These constraints come from the user’s spatial considerations, which the augmented reality services need to account for.
 Thus, AR apps might encapsulate a public environment, like the Nintendo Wii, or a very intimate space, like in Google Glass.
 The designers must ensure their applications function well within their environment.

 Interaction with the AR environment can be exhausting for the user, and any good augmented reality company will be cognizant of these interaction costs.
 First, repeated, high-effort interactions that can be physically and/or mentally tiring should be avoided.
 And second, a cluttered interface with too many 3D visual elements sharing the screen should be done away with.

-Apart from examining the companies’ past work and how they score on the above three factors, we also try to gain an understanding of their team’s agility with the most common design tools.
-The chief among these include the following:
+Apart from examining the past work of augmented reality companies and how they score on the above three factors, we also try to gain an understanding of their team’s agility with the most common design tools.
+The top arsenal of tools should include the following:

-Developed by Autodesk, this is one of the most popular AR development tools for utilizing 3D across a range of industries and use-cases.
+Developed by Autodesk, this is one of the most popular AR development tools for utilizing 3D across various industries and use-cases.
 The reason for its popularity is its extensive toolkit, which covers modeling, rendering, lighting, UV mapping, sculpting, and rigging.
 It also has highly capable animation tools, along with support for a wide range of easily implemented plugins.

-Also from the Autodesk stable, this tool has a number of similarities with Maya.
-However, while Maya is the go-to tool for 3D animation work, 3ds Max is known for its utility in design visualization.
+Also, from the Autodesk stable, this tool has a number of similarities with Maya.
+However, while Maya is the go-to tool for 3D animation work AR companies, 3ds Max is known for its utility in design visualization.
 It also has a more streamlined layout, which many designers prefer.

 A particularly great augmented reality platform for creating painted assets and stylized art, Blender’s greatest plus point is that it’s free to use.
 This also leads to certain issues.
-For example, the wide range of community authors make guidance inconsistent, and it’s difficult to find the right tutorial to match the toolkit version.
+For example, the wide range of community authors make guidance inconsistent, and it isn’t easy to find the right tutorial to match the toolkit version.
 It also has a slightly confusing UI and GUI, but designers familiar with other 3D software tools can get the hang of it relatively quickly.

 This tool is mainly used for creating high-resolution models for games and animation.
 It’s invaluable for finalizing details on high-poly models, particularly when dealing with organic objects like humans and animals.
 If high asset quality is a key part of the AR project, but the designer doesn’t want to burden users with an annoyingly large package size, this is a great way to solve the issue.